Fish decoy

 A fish decoy is an object in the shape of a fish or some other animal that is used as a decoy to attract fish.
-It is often used during ice fishing.
-Unlike a fishing lure, a fish decoy doesn't have a hook.

-Fish were a common type of American folk art during the Depression era.
+It is often used during ice fishing, particularly in the American Upper Midwest, upstate New York, and southern Canada.
+Unlike a fishing lure, a fish decoy usually doesn't have a hook.
+They have been prized as a form of folk art for as long as they have existed, but have gained popularity and collector value following the Great Depression era.